 If I were a network programmer, I would experiment with a novel idea, a show called “Just Football!”
 It would be a jam-packed half hour (22 minutes with commercials) that contained two to three experts talking exclusively about the game.
 If a player was out, due to some drama, the anchor would say, “(That player) is out for the week!”
 He would say this with no more drama, and no more depth, than he would with a player that is injured for the week.

 We watch the NFL to escape the social studies of our culture.
 We don’t care if “our guy” is a good guy or a bad guy.
 We just want to know if he has the talent, and the physical or mental prowess, to get across a line, or to stop the other guy from getting across a line.
-If he committed a transgression, he should be punished accordingly.
-We don’t care about the story, the intricacies of the story, or the social pressure that needs to be exerted to get these people to change.
+If he committed a transgression, he should be punished accordingly, but we don’t care about the story, the intricacies of the story, or the social pressure that needs to be exerted to get these people to change.
 We just want football.
 It’s not complicated.

 We’re not going to stop watching the game because someone did something bad, in other words, and we’re not going to start watching a game because a guy did something good.
 We’re not socially conscious viewers.
 If that were the case, we would’ve stopped watching this game long ago, because some of these players use excessive force when they hit one another.